gerasimenko/witness-challenge/README.md

-# witness-challenge
+# Realtime solver for challenge puzzles in The Witness computer game.

-Realtime solver for challenge puzzles in The Witness computer game.
+Description